irmen/Pyro5/Readme.rst

 Pyro5 is an "overhauled and updated" Pyro4: more efficient, faster, simpler, streamlined, and cleaned up.
+It requires Python 3.4 or later!

+I'm aiming to separate the actual network logic and the protocol/messaging logic so that it will be possible to use the protocol logic in different network i/o setups (such as an async eventloop based solution).

 This may or may not become the next major Pyro version.
-It requires Python 3.4 or later.
 Feel free to report issues for suggestions or problems!

 **This is very much in development and can change or be canceled at any time.
 Use Pyro4 for real work instead.**